PhoenixAlpha23/PhoenixAlpha23/README.md

 📢 Actively looking for opportunities

 ## **About Myself**
-I've Been working on things like tesseract OCR, Knowledge Gap analyser and even a flutter application for a hackathon, which calculates carbon emissions based on distance and weights.
+I've been working on things like Google's Tesseract for OCR, Knowledge Gap analyser for research papers and even a flutter application for a hackathon, which calculates carbon emissions based on distance and weights.
 You check them out in my repositories 📜.

 - 🌱 I’m most fascinated about Deep learning, especially NLP related tasks.

 - 🤔 Recently I have gotten the wind of AI Agents and their role in this fast-evolving world of AI.

-- 📃 Anyone who has knowledge about Langraph and Langflow kindly to geek out.
+- 📃 Anyone who has knowledge about Langraph and Langflow kindly connect to geek out.

 - 💻 Currently, I'm working on Building a seq2seq transformer model to correct OCR generated text.